miluthedog/MPS04/paper/MethodologyKovac&Ko.md

 - Signal 0-20mV collected, down-sampling from 7.8e-5 to 1.4e-2 by interpolation, only keep operating (not idling signal) of 6-8 cycles
 - External_conditions: Mainly compressed air pressure, affect cycle time and signal amplitude.
 Cycle time off by 1% (Jamming, ...)

-- Preprocessing: Split cycles, remove ideling states
-    - Remove ideling
-    - Split cycles:
+- Preprocessing: Check if data valid, find start of cycles and split
-- Clustering: Normalize and downsample, calculate distance matrix, cluster cycles hierarchical to a number
+- Clustering: Normalize and downsample, calculate distance matrix, cluster cycles hierarchical to (paper number: 4)
-    - Euclidean distance to calculate dissimilarity matrix as input for clustering, 20000 signals per batch (based on computer)
-    - Numbers of cluster (4) evaluated by experts
-    - Clustering using fastcluster R package applying
-- Assembled clustering: stratified sampling to reduce and balance, calculate distance matrix, cluster, observe timeline of different states
+- Assembled clustering: stratified sampling to reduce and balance, (cluster the same), observe timeline of different states

 ### Results, Conclusion
 - It works, small deflect can even can be monitoring after clustering